kjschelling/Capstone-backend/README.md

 Planning:

--First I mapped out my ERD and user stories
+-First, map out ERD and user stories

--Next I set up both backend and frontend and deployed both -then I started working on my api getting the first resource created and functioning before I moved to the front end to set up the resource and get it to show and create
+- set up both backend and frontend and deployed both

+- start working the api getting first resource created and functioning.
+ Move to frontend & set up the resource and getting it to show and create.

-- next I created the second resource in the backend then moved to the front end to finish all the crud functions for all the resources
+-  create second resource in the backend then move to the frontend to finish all the CRUD functions for all resources.

--then added finishing touches.
+- add finishing touches.

 Frontend repo:https://github.com/kjschelling/kjschelling-capstone
 Backend repo:https://github.com/kjschelling/Capstone-backend